MicrosoftDocs/VBA-Docs/api/Excel.PivotField.EnableItemSelection.md

 # PivotField.EnableItemSelection property (Excel)

 When set to **False**, disables the ability to use the field dropdown in the user interface.
 The default value is **True**.
 Read/write **Boolean**.

 ## Syntax

-_expression_. `EnableItemSelection`
+_expression_.**EnableItemSelection**

 _expression_ A variable that represents a **[PivotField](Excel.PivotField.md)** object.

 ## Remarks

-A run-time error will occur if the OLAP PivotTable field is not the highest level for the hierarchy.
+A run-time error occurs if the OLAP PivotTable field is not the highest level for the hierarchy.

 ## Example

-This example determines the setting for selecting items using the field dropdown and enables the feature, if necessary.
+This example determines the setting for selecting items by using the field dropdown and enables the feature, if necessary.
 The example assumes that a PivotTable exists on the active worksheet.

 ```vb
 Sub UseEnableItemSelection()